How Much Do Window Cleaners Charge?

 Do window cleaners use chemicals?

 Many professional window cleaners use purified water (DI/RO) with water-fed poles.
-This reduces the need for detergents on exterior glass.
-For stubborn stains or for internal cleaning, cleaners may use biodegradable detergents.
+This reduces the need for detergents, although for stubborn stains or internal cleaning, professional window cleaners may still use biodegradable detergents.
 Always ask about the products your window cleaner uses.

 What should I do if my window cleaner accidentally damages my windows?